NIRSpec BOTS Operations

 BOTS observation timeline

-While, in general, all JWST observations will be event driven, the JWST Astronomers Proposal Tool (APT) will allow users to provide timing constraints for time critical observations.
-The absolute timing constraints on JWST NIRSpec observations of exoplanet eclipse or phase curve targets will be defined by the following timing special requirements:
+While, in general, all JWST observations are event driven, the JWST Astronomers Proposal Tool (APT) allows users to provide timing constraints for time critical observations.
+The absolute timing constraints on JWST NIRSpec observations of exoplanet eclipse or phase curve targets is defined by the following timing special requirements:

 Table 1.
 Timing special requirements for time-series phase constraints